dsophiepearl-ai/mt5-margin-dashboard/README.md

 ## Connecting to a real MT5 demo account (optional)

 1. Install the `MetaTrader5` package on a Windows machine with the MT5 terminal installed and logged into a demo account (uncomment it in `requirements.txt`)
 2. In `.env`, set `MT5_USE_MOCK=false` and fill in `MT5_LOGIN`, `MT5_PASSWORD`, `MT5_SERVER`
-3. Run the dashboard as normal - the "Live Account Snapshot" tab will now show the real account
+3. Run the dashboard as normal — the "Live Account Snapshot" tab now shows the real account

-## What this demonstrates for the role

-- Understanding of margin, equity, and leverage mechanics well enough to model them in code
-- The actual sequence a risk desk follows when an account moves against a client
-- Practical engineering judgment: designing around a platform dependency (MT4/MT5) that can't run everywhere, rather than assuming it can
+## Design notes

+- `mt5_client.py` abstracts the MetaTrader5 connection behind a single interface (`account_info()`, `positions_get()`, `symbol_info_tick()`) so the rest of the app doesn't care whether it's talking to a real terminal or the mock client.
+The real `MetaTrader5` package is Windows-only and requires a logged-in terminal, so the mock keeps the project runnable and testable anywhere.
+- `margin_engine.py` is independent of the MT5 client and uses its own synthetic price generator.
+A real account can take a long time to drift into a margin call; the simulator lets that scenario be triggered on demand.